harshada-daund/Task_08_Bias_Detection/README.md

 Each prompt was run **once in GPT-4o** and **once in Gemini**, creating a clean 10-sample controlled comparison.

-All modeling was done **locally**, using manual copy-paste (no API keys), storing outputs in JSONL format for validation and analysis.
+All modeling was done **locally**, using manual copy-paste (no API keys), storing outputs in JSON format for validation and analysis.

 ---

-## 🔍 Key Findings (Short Version)
+## 🔍 Key Findings

 Provider Bias:
 Gemini consistently produced more positive sentiment than GPT-4o across all prompt types.